Actindo-AG/Documentation/EDI/UserInterface/01_Exports.md

 ![Optional: Filter items](../../Assets/Screenshots/EDI/UserInterface/OptionalFilterItems.png "[Optional: Filter items]")

 This step is currently not in use.
-In general, it is only relevant for mass exports
+In general, it is only relevant for mass exports.

 - [CANCEL]
    Click this button to finish the wizard without saving it.
 The wizard window is closed.

 - [CONTINUE]
-   Click this button to save your settings.
+   Click this button to go one step forward.
 The *Select additional data* wizard step is displayed (see below).

 - [< BACK]
   Click this button to return to the previous step.